Ross-Fraser/Relish/README.md

 ![home_screen](staticfiles/images/screenshots/home_screen.webp)
 figure 1 - Home screen

+**Note:** This project builds upon the foundational work from Project 4, enhancing it with additional features and improvements.

 # Relish - Coffee Shop Website

 Welcome to Relish, your ultimate online coffee shop experience!
 This project aims to create an interactive and user-friendly website for our coffee shop, providing customers with an easy way to browse and make enquires.